madmann91/bvh/README.md

 ## Usage

-The library contains two examples that are kept up-to-date with the API:
+The library contains several examples that are kept up-to-date with the API:

 - A [basic example](test/simple_example.cpp) that traces one ray on a scene made of a couple of triangles,
 - A [benchmarking utility](test/benchmark.cpp) that showcases what the library can do.